mutating/dirstree/README.md

 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)
 [![DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/pomponchik/dirstree)

 There are many libraries for traversing directories.
 You can also do this using the standard library.
-This particular library is very different in that:
+This particular library is a bit different in that:

 - ⚗️ Filtering by file extensions, text patterns in [`.gitignore` format](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository#_ignoring), and using custom callables.
 - 🐍 Natively works with both [`Path` objects](https://docs.python.org/3/library/pathlib.html#basic-use) from the standard library and strings.